 [….] any information indicating the likelihood that consumers might be misled, in particular as to the nature, identity, properties, composition, quantity, durability, country of origin or place of provenance, method of manufacture or production of food.

 - Competent authorities shall perform official controls regularly, with appropriate frequencies determined on a risk basis, to identify possible intentional violations of the rules[….] perpetrated through fraudulent or deceptive practices, and taking into account information regarding such violations shared through the mechanisms of administrative assistance.

 One of the most prevalent examples of food fraud is adulteration.
-This means to have something fraudulent added to a food product that is not on the label to lower costs or create a false sense of quality.
+This is where something fraudulent is added to a food product that is not on the label, usually to lower costs or create a false sense of quality.

 There are many different types of food fraud besides adulteration.

 |Types of Food Fraud||Description||Examples of Food Fraud|

 |Misrepresentation||Marking a product with false claims about its freshness, origin or quality.||Stating a product is organic when it isn’t, or prolonging the use-by date.|

 |Substitution||Replacing a food product or ingredient of a food product with something similar of a lower standard or quality.||Seafood has long been a target of substitution, with a recent study revealing that across 30 countries, 36% of the tested samples were mislabelled.
 For example, 48% of the king scallops tested were, in fact, Japanese scallops, a cheaper and less-coveted option.|

 |Illegal Processing||Preparing meat and other food products within premises or using techniques that are not approved or regulated.||This posed a particular problem within the UK halal sheep industry, with products being sold as ‘halal’ even though they were not slaughtered in accordance with official guidelines.|

 |Diversion||Distributing products outside of their intended market.||Sending relief food to markets where aid is not required.|